tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-2/README.md

 ## Introduction to C++ and Sockets Programming

 - Read the code in `src/`
-  - Read
 - Are there any bugs in this code?
+  - I am running debugger but unfortunately not getting any bugs.
 - What can you do to identify if there are bugs in the code?
+  - We can use gdb debugger to identify the bugs in code

 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?
+   - All the code is there in function and the functions are in main so it improves the readability of code.
 - Is this code better or worse than exercise-1?
+  -  Its better in terms of readability and we can check the bugs by expanding the functions easily.
 - What are the tradeoffs compared to exercise-1?
+  - The tradeoff is that the code gets a lot longer, and tracking how it runs can be a bit harder since you need to jump between multiple functions.
 - Are you able to spot any mistakes or inconsistencies in the changes?
+  - Not yet but am trying to spot the mistakes/inconsistencies in the chnages.
 ## Thinking About Performance

 - Does writing code this way have any impact on performance?
+  - For this kind of program, the impact on performance is usually minimal.
+Since the functions are small and simple, modern compilers can optimize by inlining them.
+Instead its just helping in organising the functions.

 - What do we mean when we say performance?
+  - We mean to measure the Time complexity and Space it takes to execute the program.
 - How do we measure performance in a program?
+  - We can measure it by checking how long the program takes to run, how much system resources it uses, and comparing it against some standard industry benchmarks for performance.

 ## Play with Git

 - There isn't necessarily a single correct answer for how to abstract the code from exercise-1 into functions
 - Try different ways to refactor the code from exercise-1 to make it more readable.
 - Make sure to commit each change as small and self-contained commit
+  - OKAY
 - This will make it easier to revert your code if you need to
 - What is `git tag`?
 How is `git tag` different from `git branch`?
+  - A git tag is like a snapshot that points to a specific commit in our project’s history.
+It doesn’t change or move and just marks that exact moment in time, making it easy to look back and see exactly how your code was at that point.
+  - A git branch is like a separate workspace where we can keep adding new commits as long as we fix the bugs/issues.Branches are more flexible than tag and flexible in updating the commits.
 - How can you use `git tag` and `git branch` to make programming easier and more fun?
+  - Tags help us label important versions or key moments in our project so we can easily go back to them.
+  - Branches help us try new ideas without commiting to main so we can explore different ideas
+  - I think using both can help improve the work and would be clean for repository

 ## Learn Basics of Debugging in Your IDE

 - How do you enable debug mode in your IDE?

 - In debug mode, how do you add a watch?
+  -
 - In debug mode, how do you add a breakpoint?
 - In debug mode, how do you step through code?

 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
   - How do you see the memory layout of a struct from your IDE debug mode?